-In addition, the Supervisory Board shall, for example, confirm OP Financial Group's strategy and other shared goals and policies, the central cooperative's operational and financial targets, appoint and discharge the Executive Chairman and CEO acting as the CEO of the central cooperative and other Executive Board members and deputy members and the Chief Audit Executive.
+In addition, the Supervisory Board shall, for example, confirm OP Financial Group's strategy and other shared goals and policies, the central cooperative's operational and financial targets, appoint and discharge the President and Group Executive Chairman acting as the CEO of the central cooperative and other Executive Board members and deputy members and the Chief Audit Executive.

-According to the rules of procedures confirmed by the Supervisory Board, its responsibilities also include as follows:
+According to the rules of procedure confirmed by the Supervisory Board, its responsibilities also include as follows:

-- Confirm the general policies as specified in the Act on the Amalgamation of Deposit Banks; - Confirm the principles of OP Financial Group's capital plan; - Confirm risk limits regarding risk-bearing capacity and risk types for OP Financial Group and the risk categorisation principles for member banks and regularly follow the progress of the business, risk-bearing capacity and risk exposure of OP Financial Group and the central cooperative consolidated; - Confirm OP Financial Group's annual plan; - Monitor the progress of the implementation of OP Financial Group's strategy valid from time to time; - Name OP Financial Group's regional banks; - Adopt the principles and policies concerning OP Financial Group's remuneration development and decide on the Group's long-term incentive schemes; and - Discuss and decide on the appointment of the Group-level working groups of strategic significance.
+- Confirm the general policies as specified in the Act on the Amalgamation of Deposit Banks; - Confirm risk limits regarding risk-bearing capacity and risk types for OP Financial Group and the risk categorisation principles for member banks and regularly follow the progress of the business, risk-bearing capacity and risk exposure of OP Financial Group and the central cooperative consolidated; - Confirm OP Financial Group's annual plan; - Monitor the progress of the implementation of OP Financial Group's strategy valid from time to time; - Name OP Financial Group's regional banks; - Adopt the principles and policies concerning OP Financial Group's remuneration development and decide on the Group's long-term remuneration schemes; and - Discuss and decide on the appointment of the Group-level working groups of strategic significance.

-Supervisory Board Chairman and Vice Chairmen (presiding officers)
+Supervisory Board Chair and Vice Chairs (presiding officers)

-At its first meeting after the Annual Cooperative Meeting, the Supervisory Board shall elect from among its members a Chairman and two Vice Chairmen until the closing of the next Annual Cooperative Meeting.
+At its first meeting after the Annual Cooperative Meeting, the Supervisory Board shall elect from among its members a Chair and two Vice Chairs until the closing of the next Annual Cooperative Meeting.

-The presiding officers of the Supervisory Board comprise the Chairman and Vice Chairmen of the Supervisory Board.
+The presiding officers of the Supervisory Board comprise the Chair and both Vice Chairs of the Supervisory Board.
 Holding their meeting whenever necessary, the presiding officers prepare proposals to the Supervisory Board of the central cooperative on, for instance, the structural changes in the central cooperative's senior management or the central cooperative's organisation as well as on the appointment of the central cooperative's Executive Board members, deputy members and the Chief Audit Executive, the check of their job descriptions and the cancellation of their tasks.
-The presiding officers make decision on annual review of salaries and benefits for the central cooperative's Executive Board members, deputy members and the Chief Audit Officer as well as incentives.
+The presiding officers make decision on annual review of salaries and benefits for the central cooperative's Executive Board members, deputy members and the Chief Audit Officer as well as remuneration.
 It informs the Supervisory Board of the decisions it has made.
 In addition, the presiding officers, for example, assess the fitness and propriety of the central cooperative's Executive Board members, deputy members and the Chief Audit Executive.